 A changing landmark in Ostend: The Royal Galleries, a neoclassical seaside walkway, currently undergo restoration—where scaffolding and graffiti-covered barriers add an unexpected urban touch.

-A row of white beach cabins stands in the sand, with modern buildings rising in the background.
+Beachfront in Ostend featuring white beach cabins along the sandy shore, with modern buildings in the background.

-A row of white beach cabins along a sandy path, casting shadows with a clear blue sky in the background.
+A row of white beach cabins on sandy Ostend beachfront under a clear blue sky, casting long shadows.

 Royal grandeur by the sea: The Thermae Palace in Ostend, once a luxurious spa resort, still dominates the beachfront with its grand neoclassical façade, framed by rows of classic beach cabins.